 Here’s a closer look at the stats:

 Macy’s, Inc., with corporate offices in Cincinnati and New York, is one of the US's premier retailers, with fiscal 2010 sales of $25 billion.
-The Macy's Brand includes about 810 Macy’s department stores and furniture galleries in 4... read more »
+The Macy's Brand includes about 810 Macy’s d...
+All Macy's news »

 Target Corporation serves our guests in 49 states nationwide and at Target.com.
 We’re committed to providing a fun and convenient shopping experience, with unique products at affordable pr...
 All Target news »